-Plagiarism in Essays and Other Written Work: In all writing assignments, including quizzes, exams, and formal papers, you must avoid any form of plagiarism, including but not limited to the following types of plagiarism:
+PLAGIARISM: In all writing assignments, quizzes, exams, and formal papers, you must avoid any form of plagiarism, including but not limited to the following types, any of which will result in a zero for the assignment and possibly for the course:

-- Submitting previously graded work of your own from this or another course; - Directly copying or paraphrasing part or all an assignment from another student's work; - Directly copying from print or internet sources of any kind without using quotation and/or proper citation; - Paraphrasing concepts or ideas from print sources or internet websites of any kind without providing proper citation; - Having anyone other than yourself write your paper for you, whether for payment or for free, whether by online services, correspondence services, friends, families, fellow students, Big Red, anyone at all. - Group Work: The purpose of writing assignments is to develop your ability to think critically as an individual.
-Therefore, your work cannot be the result of group work, even at the level of simply discussing the primary sources with fellow students, since you risk having your ideas plagiarized or plagiarizing someone else's ideas.
-In the case of clear group work the individual assignments, essays, or exams of each student involved will be treated as plagiarized.
+- Copying or paraphrasing part or all of an assignment written and previously submitted by you for credit in this or another course; - Copying or paraphrasing part or all of an assignment written by someone else for this or another course; - Copying from print or internet sources of any kind without using quotation and/or proper citation; - Paraphrasing concepts or ideas from print sources or internet websites of any kind without providing proper citation; - Having anyone else write (or edit) your paper for you, including having someone tell you what or how to write your paper. - Group Work: The purpose of writing assignments is to develop your ability to think critically as an individual.
+In group work, you risk having your ideas plagiarized or plagiarizing someone else's ideas.
+In cases of clear group work the assignments, essays, or exams of each student involved will be treated as plagiarized. - Summaries: The following practices also render an essay not your: 1) overusing concepts or ideas from print or web sources, even when cited; 2) merely paraphrasing or summarizing secondary material and/or the introductory material to primary documents, even when properly cited.
+Since restating someone else's ideas involves virtually no intellectual or analytical work, essays (formal or on exams) that consist mostly or wholly of summary will receive a zero.